Data security that works

 HyperSphere drops in between applications and S3-compatible object storage to encrypt/decrypt data in cloud, on-prem, edge, or offline environments.
-Available from AWS Marketplace.
+Coming to AWS Marketplace — Early Access.

 Protection is quantum-resistant and enforced architecturally, not by policies or credentials alone.
 If storage is breached, attackers get nothing usable.
 Authorized users continue working seamlessly.